Dolle Mina

-Dolle Mina (Mad Mina) was a Dutch feminist group founded in December 1969 that campaigned for equal rights for women.
+Dolle Mina (Mad Mina) is a Dutch feminist group founded in December 1969 that campaigns for equal rights for women.
 It was named after an early Dutch feminist, Wilhelmina Drucker.
-It was a left-wing radical feminist activist group that aimed to improve women’s rights through playful and humorous protest demonstrations.
+It is a left-wing radical feminist activist group that aimed to improve women's rights through playful and humorous protest demonstrations.

 History

 During World War II, ideas surrounding the role of women in society were in transition.
 Strong feminist values emerged in countries such as England, Germany and the United States, due partly to women being employed in factories or deployed in combat roles.
 During the post-war years, women who previously worked in factories were sent home and excluded from unions and other civil society organizations.

 In the Netherlands, working women were fired when they got married and married women were prohibited from independently performing legal acts such as the conclusion of a contract.
-Dolle Mina emerged as part of the second wave of feminism, stemming from the socialistic youth group Socialistische Jeugd which wanted a new women’s movement.
+Dolle Mina emerged as part of the second wave of feminism, stemming from the socialistic youth group Socialistische Jeugd which wanted a new women's movement.
 They were inspired by campaigning women in the United States and by the Maagdenhuisbezetting (a major university sit-in) in Amsterdam.

 Dolle Mina had a Marxist outlook.
 It brought attention to the struggle of women to gain equality in trade unions, which typically avoided expanding the rights of women members because this was perceived as requiring concessions by male "breadwinners".
 The group organised activist campaigns, including protests and publications, promoting women's rights to abortion, equal pay for equal work, childcare, and even access to public toilets.